Ultrasonic or laser rangefinder?

-Tachymeter – rangefinder measure the distance without the need for special mirrors or reflective material.
+A tachymeter – rangefinder measures the distance without the need for special mirrors or reflective material.
 The electromagnetic wave emitted by the instrument is reflected from the object which is in the focus back to the instrument.
-The distance is determined on the analysis of the returning wave.
+The distance is determined by the analysis of the returning wave.

 Long range – there are manual rangefinders on the market, which measure kilometer distance, but with low accuracy.
 Most instruments allow construction class set length 250 -meter sections.

-Calculations on the screen – some rangefinders can calculate various values on the basis of the measured length.
+Calculations on the screen – some rangefinders can calculate various values based on the measured length.
 Simple instruments calculate surface and volume, more advanced rangefinders can determine inaccessible segment lengths using the Pythagorean theorem, and the top-shelf tools show even the inclination of objects.